Projects

 Where history meets modernity

-Pizza del Popolo is a boutique pizzeria in the centre of San Miniato, Tuscany, where the architects from Dainelli Studio have created “a harmonious blend of past and present”.
+Pizza del Popolo is a boutique pizzeria in the centre of San Miniato, Tuscany, where the architects from Dainelli Studio have created “a harmonious blend of past and present”

-Ilenia Carlesimo
+By Ilenia Carlesimo

 Photos